kfrank/volunteer-coordinator-playbook/content/playbook/day-of-event/04-plan-for-unexpected/index.md

 - **Have someone more experienced nearby new volunteers can easily see and ask for help.**
 - **Let the new volunteers know this is the person they can ask for help.**
 - **Keep a list of key club contacts in case of ice or warm room emergencies.**
 - **Try to have one volunteer with first aid training per shift.
-For key roles consider assigning back ups.**
+For key roles consider assigning backups.**